Autosomal Recessive Inheritance

 Your genes are grouped together on structures called chromosomes.
 You have 23 pairs of chromosomes.
 One of these 23 pairs of chromosomes is called the sex chromosomes.
 This pair determines if you are female or male.

 Autosomal inheritance of a gene means that the gene is located on 1 of the 22 other pairs of chromosomes.
 This means that boys and girls (or men and women) are equally likely to have the gene.
 Recessive means that you must inherit both copies of the changed gene in order for you to have the trait.
-If you have only 1 copy of the recessive gene, you won’t have the trait or the disease.
+If you have only one copy of the recessive gene, you won’t have the trait or the disease.
 Instead you will be a carrier for the trait or disease.
 But you won’t be able to tell that you are a carrier without a genetic test.

 Most people don’t know they have a change to a recessive gene for a disease until they have a child with the disease.
-Or they may find out if they have a brother or a sister with an inherited disease and learn they are a carrier for that disease (1 changed copy of the gene).
+Or they may find out if they have a brother or a sister with an inherited disease and learn they are a carrier for that disease (one changed copy of the gene).
 Once the same parents have had a child with a recessive disease, they have a 1 in 4 chance of having another child with the same disease.
 This is true for every child born after that first child.
 Their other children have a 2 in 4 chance of being a carrier of the recessive gene.

 The birth of a child with a recessive condition is often a total surprise to a family.
 This is because, in most cases, the parents had no family history of the condition.
 Your healthcare provider may ask you about more distant relatives who might have had similar conditions in the past.